Sahil-Chhabra-09/Analyzing-Stock-Data-using-R-Quantmod/README.md

 <b>Task 5</b>: Pulling down adjusted daily return stock data using Microsoft's stock.

 <b>Task 6</b>: Combining data for comparison.
 FB and Microsoft will be the two companies used.
-Remember this is more difficult than it appears since Microsoft has been around longer than Facebook (unequal rows).

 <b>Task 7</b>: Calculating the Sharp Ratio on multiple stocks to see which stock is truly the riskier asset or the stock with the best risk return profile.